 His first success came by four in the 2017 U.S. Open at Erin Hills, with a tournament record-equalling 16 under par total, then at Shinnecock Hills he edged out Tommy Fleetwood by one for a successful defence.

-Last June joined Ben Hogan and Curtis Strange as the only men to retain the US Open since World War Two and two months later claimed his third major at the PGA Championship, his 264 aggregate matching Henrik Stenson’s major record set at Royal Troon in 2016.
+Two months later Koepka claimed his third major at the PGA, holding off a charging Woods with a 264 aggregate that matched Henrik Stenson’s major record set at Royal Troon in 2016.